Ostalgie: Popular culture

-Arguments
+Critical interpretations

 Ostalgie could be inspired by the longing of the Ossis (German for "Easterners", a term for former GDR citizens) for the social system and the sense of community of the GDR.
 When Der Spiegel asked former GDR-inhabitants whether the GDR "had more good sides than bad sides" in 2009, 57% of them answered yes.
 To the statement of the interviewing journalist that "GDR inhabitants did not have the freedom to travel wherever they wanted", respondents replied that "present-day low-wage workers do not have that freedom either".

 Ostalgie as "West-algie"

 According to Dominic Boyer, the concept of nostalgia has been described for several centuries.
 Nostalgia is connected with nationalism; longing for the former homeland generates love for everything associated with it.
 This evokes negative feelings toward "foreign" products, customs or cultural influences.
 Boyer says that ostalgie is more than East German nostalgia, examining nostalgia in the context of the Second World War and Vergangenheitsbelastung ("the burden of the past").
 The division of East and West Germany was not punishment for Germany's war crimes.
-Nazi Germany has made the German postwar generation shameful and anxious about its past.
-West and East Germany claimed that the other side was more "German", and more responsible for war crimes; this created a symbiotic relationship, which was eliminated by German reunification.
+Nazi Germany had made the German postwar generation shameful and anxious about its past.
+West and East Germany claimed that the other side was more "German", and was therefore more responsible for war crimes; this created a symbiotic relationship, which was eliminated by German reunification.

 According to Boyer, West German opinion dominates the discourse about the West-East relationship and refuses to take the opinions of former East German members seriously.
 Boyer writes that ostalgie has created a "no-place" East Germany, which is only "realistic" from a West German perspective.
 The East German perspective (despite its individual history, policy, structure, way of life, and outlook) is invalid, and unable to challenge the "Western" image of East Germany.
 Enns Anthony wrote that understanding ostalgie should go "beyond the simple question of whose representation of the GDR is more valid or authentic"; what matters is the actual situation of former residents of the GDR.